 Effective and high-quality service learning requires more than the proverbial “add service and stir” approach to designing courses and programs.
 As a dimension of university-community engagement, service learning can be defined as a “course or competency-based, credit-bearing educational experience in which students:

-- participate in mutually identified service activities that benefit the community, and
+- Participate in mutually identified service activities that benefit the community

-- reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of personal values and civic responsibility.”
-(Bringle and Clayton, 2012, adapted from Bringle and Hatcher, 1995—references)
+- Reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of personal values and civic responsibility” (Bringle and Clayton, 2012; adapted from Bringle and Hatcher, 1995, see references)

 Instructors interested in using service learning as a dimension of their teaching tool kit can use this experiential pedagogy most effectively when they intentionally draw on the principles of good practice in service learning (Howard, 2001) course design.